ncoghlan/misc/notes/python3/questions_and_answers.rst

 addressed progressively by modernising the relevant code, until eventually the code runs correctly under both versions.

+More recently, the `python-future`_ project was created to assist those developers that would like to primarily write Python 3 code, but would also like to support their software on Python 2 for the benefit of potential (or existing) users that are not themselves able to upgrade to Python 3.

 The `landing page for the Python documentation <http://docs.python.org>`__ was also switched some time ago to display the Python 3 documentation by default, although deep links still refer to the Python 2 documentation in